moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 Some of these responsibilities require authorization to see more media headers and even media payload than others.
 The protocol SHOULD allow MOQ intermediate nodes to perform a variety of responsibilities, without having access to media headers and/or media payloads that they do not require to carry out their responsibilities.

-Support for encrypted media SHOULD be available in the protocol to support the above use cases, with key exchange and decryption authorisation handled externally.
+Support for encrypted media SHOULD be available in the protocol to support the above use cases, with key exchange and decryption authorization handled externally.
 The protocol SHOULD provide metadata for entities which process media to perform key exchange and decrypt.

 # IANA Considerations